VirusTC/AlnayaSN-500mg/docs/FDA_Prescriptions.md

 Malignant conditions cause this neuro-psychiatric breakdown via two distinct methods: paraneoplastic metabolic theft or direct physical blockage of the digestive tracts.
 [2, 6]

 -   Carcinoid Syndrome (Neuroendocrine Tumors): These tumors (typically originating in the gastrointestinal tract or lungs) biochemically divert up to 60% of the body's dietary tryptophan to feed themselves and mass-produce serotonin.
-Because the tumor steals the raw tryptophan, the brain experiences a localized, catastrophic drop in niacin levels.
+Because the tumor steals the raw tryptophan, the brain experiences a localized, catastrophic drop in Vitamin B3 levels.
 This triggers rapid-onset cognitive decline, confusion, paranoia, severe insomnia, and motor dysfunction.
 [6]
 -   Gastrointestinal Carcinomas (Esophageal, Gastric, or Pancreatic Cancers): Advanced upper digestive tract malignancies can physically obstruct the ingestion of nutrients or cause severe cachexia (cancer-induced muscle and metabolic wasting).
 The resulting secondary pellagra starves the central nervous system, leading to encephalopathy, muscle rigidity, and altered consciousness.
 [2, 10]

 * * * * *